gwleuverink/livewire-property-groups/README.md

 ### Volt

-In class-based components, property groups work like any other Livewite component.
+In class-based components, property groups work like any other Livewire component.
 When using Volt's functional API you may use property groups like demonstrated below.

 ```php